Picovoice/rhino/demo/angular/README.md

 }
 ```

-This command falls outside of the domain of "Alarm Clock" and is therefore not understood.
+This command falls outside the domain of "Alarm Clock" and is therefore not understood.

 The Alarm Clock was trained to understand a particular set of expressions.
 These are built using a simple grammar and grouped together into a YAML file.
 This file is trained by [Picovoice Console](https://picovoice.ai/console/) to create a `.rhn` file for the WebAssembly (WASM) platform.